 Draped or harped strands are typically utilized in concrete segmental construction by means of a deviator segment.
 For spliced bulb tees or tub girders with internal post-tensioning tendons, the profile is usually parabolic.

-Hold down location varies based on length of beam.
+Do hold down location vary based on length of beam?
 We use hold down at 0.4L and 0.6L.

 Hold down locations used to be closer to 3rd points but in recent years fabricators have seen typical hold down locations at 0.4 and 0.6.
 We prefer 0.4 and 0.6 since it flattens the angle of the strand out more, reduces the uplift force at the hold down, and may allow us to place the strand hold down at one location vs. breaking it up into more locations which requires having to add hardware.